 Chemotherapy injections will only be administered at the veterinary clinic.
 Most often, these injections are given as an intravascular (IV) injection but they may also be given under the skin (subcutaneous or SQ), into the tumor, or into a body cavity such as the chest or abdomen.

-Each chemotherapy drug will typically have a specific side effect.
+Each chemotherapy drug may have specific side effects, but most chemotherapy medications that are given to pets are well tolerated and some animals experience no side effects at all.
+Stomach upset and suppressed immune system (low white blood cells) sometimes occur secondary to chemotherapy but can usually be controlled with oral medications.
 After each treatment, the veterinarian will outline the clinical signs for you to monitor and advise you as to when to seek medical assistance.

 Pets, in general, will experience fewer and less severe side effects than humans.
-This is due to the lower doses and less intense dosing schedules used in pets.
-With any chemotherapy drug, however, three main side effects can be expected:
+This benefit is due to the lower doses and less intense dosing schedules used in pets.

-Bone marrow suppression is a frequent side effect of chemotherapy, the severity of which depends on the drug administered.
-The main risk to the patient is the development of a systemic infection (sepsis) or a bleeding problem.
-The veterinarian will prescribe a specific schedule of blood work (most often a complete blood count or CBC) to be performed to monitor when the cell counts should be at their lowest, so that problems may be addressed if needed.
+Chemotherapy targets rapidly dividing cells, which can include innocent bystander normal body cells like those in the bone marrow (immune system).
+As a result, decreases in normal immune system cells is a frequent side effect of chemotherapy, the severity of which depends on the drug administered.
+Most patients can have a decrease in their normal cells without feeling any different from it.
+At very low cell levels, the main risk to the patient is the development of a systemic infection (sepsis) or a bleeding problem.
+The veterinarian will prescribe a specific schedule of blood work (most often a Complete Blood Count or CBC) to be performed to monitor when the cell counts should be at their lowest, so that problems may be addressed if needed.
 Blood work will also be performed prior to each treatment.

 Will my pet have an upset stomach due to chemotherapy?